-LyX is mostly written in C++.
+LyX is mostly written in C++ (the LaTeX importer is written in Python).
 It is a large project, and as a result it is not free from bugs, or the need for improvements in the source code.

 3.1.1 Reporting a bug